2016 Wimbledon Championships: Prize money

-The total prize money for this year tournament is of £28.10m, an increase of 5% from last year tournament.
-The players who will win the men's singles and women's singles will earn £2.00m, an increase of £120,000 from the previous year.
-The prize money for men's doubles, women's doubles and wheelchair players were also increased for this year competition.
+The total prize money for this year's tournament was £28.10m, an increase of 5% from last year tournament.
+The winners of the men's singles and women's singles earned £2 million each, an increase of £120,000 from the previous year.
+The prize money for men's doubles, women's doubles and wheelchair players was also increased for this year's competition.